alejandrofsevilla/neural-network-notes/README.md

 w_{{n_{l-1}n_l}{(i+1)}} = w_{{n_{l-1}n_l}{(i)}} - α * O_{(i)}
 & \end{flalign} $$

-where $O$ is a function of the derivative of the Cost Function with respect to the corresponding weight:
+where $O$ is a function of the derivative of the cost function with respect to the corresponding weight:

 $$ \begin{flalign} &
 O = f\big(\frac {\partial C}{\partial {w_{n_{l-1}n_l}}}\big)